sait-wbdv/assessments/dsgn270/social/assignment-3/README.md

 ## Micro-essay
 In 280 _characters_ (**not words**), summarize their:
 1. Audience: What are they teaching?
+What are the audience goals?
 2. Media: How are they teaching it?
 What online social tools are they using to deliver their main content (Youtube, podcast, IG, Facebook)?
 3. Differentiation: What are they doing that distinguishes them from other similar content?